wavemotion-dave/A8DS/readme.txt

 The emulator has the built-in Altirra BASIC 1.55 which is a drop-in replacement for the Atari Basic Rev C (only more full-featured).
 Normally you can leave this disabled but a few games require the BASIC cart be present and you can toggle this with the START button when you load a game.
+If you try to load a game and it crashes, most likely you need to have BASIC enabled.
+Most games don't want it enabled so that's the default.
 If you want to play around with BASIC, enable the BASIC cart and pick a DOS II disk of some kind to get drive support and you can have fun writing programs.

 Missing :